The dangers of Xanax misuse and addiction

 Getting treatment for Xanax abuse and addiction

-- A medically managed withdrawal to help rid the body of the drug in safe and discreet environment
+- A medically managed detox to help rid the body of the drug in a safe and discreet environment

-- Day care and outpatient treatment that is flexible according to a person’s commitments
+- Day care and outpatient treatment that's flexible according to a person’s commitments